 The Source Lab, Destination Lab, Submit User ID, and Default Specimen Types are automatically saved and used as the default for subsequent CMF files.
 The Batch ID is automatically created using the current date and time.
 The table contains a row for each sample.
 The exclude column allows the user to exclude one or more samples.
 The “Type” is a drop down list of all available types of specimens.
 If “[Default]” is selected, then the selection for “Default Specimen Type” above is used.
 “Partial” is selected if one or more loci do not have any allele calls.
 This can be modified by the user.
-“Empty Loci” shows a list of all loci that do not have any alleles.
+“Missing Loci” shows a list of all loci that do not have any alleles.
 “Source ID” and “Case ID” can be edited by the user.
 “Sample name” is by default the name of the sample taken from the name of the original ABI .fsa file and used in the analysis file.
-It is also used to as the row label on the left, but for purposes of writing a CMF file, it can be edited in the “Sample name” column.
+It is also used as the row label on the left, but for purposes of writing a CMF file, it can be edited in the “Sample name” column.
 The “Comments” column allows the user to enter any desired comments for any sample to be included in the CMF file.

 Below the table, the user can specify the name of the output file, which by default is the name and location of the Analysis file except with the file extension changed to .cmf.
 To find another location or change the file name, the user can select the “Browse…” button to choose from a file dialog window.
 There is a checkbox labeled “View File Location.”
 If this is selected, a window with the location of the CMF file is displayed after the file is created in order to access the file from the computer’s operating or window system.
 The CMF file is created when the user presses the “OK” button.
 If the user presses the button labeled “Finish Later” then this window will close and return the user to the Analysis window but all changes will be saved and restored if “CMF” is selected again.
 This is useful if the user needs to examine the data again before exporting the CMF file.
 If the “Cancel” button is pressed, all changes will be discarded.

-The text box on the right side of the toolbar displays the original location and name of the ABI .fsa file used to create this analysis data.
-This cannot be modified, but if the name is too long to be displayed in its entirety, the user can select the text box and move the cursor in order to expose the beginning or end of the file name.

 Osiris Plot Files